 BY JOHN LEWES

 Access to a Mediterranean diet and regular exercise from the walking available should be enough to keep Gibraltar healthy, and that does seem to be a winning combination for most citizens in Gibraltar.
-In addition, regular medical check-ups, including screenings, can make sure that all is actually as it should be, in the same way that a car well-maintained with a regular road-worthiness test will run smoothly for many kilometres without a problem, if driven well, delivering the long life expected of it.
+In addition, regular check-ups at a medical clinic, including screenings, can make sure that all is actually as it should be, in the same way that a car well-maintained with a regular road-worthiness test will run smoothly for many kilometres without a problem, if driven well, delivering the long life expected of it.

 The four factors encouraged and promoted by Public Health Gibraltar to ensure a healthy lifestyle are leisure-time physical activity, a balanced diet, limited or no alcohol consumption not smoking.
 They posit that “being aware of your lifestyle and knowing when, and how, to make positive changes can help you live longer and healthier”.